Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The simulation run is shown in the next section in the PDF document with color pictures, "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".

-It is noted in the simulation that we impose NVE condition so that the box size is constant.
+It is noted that we impose NVE condition in the simulation so that the box size is constant.
-In the water heating of our experiment, however, the system volume is open and an energy may come in from the outside system.
-It may be possible to have rapid heating of hot bubbling water.
+In the water heating of our experiment, however, the system volume is open and an energy may come in from the surrounding system.
+It is possible to have rapid heating of hot bubbling water.

 ### Figures of TIP5P-Code Simulations ###